-The Alco C855 was an experimental design built for the Union Pacific as only three were ever built.
-At the time the model was built it was the most powerful single-unit diesel locomotive ever constructed.
-Designed during the 1960s, the C855 was quite similar to locomotives built by General Electric and GM's Electro-Motive Division, as Union Pacific was looking for a powerful single-unit design that could decrease its motive power fleet.
-What seemed to be so often the case with Alco's main line locomotives the C855 proved to be troublesome and problematic, mostly due to the fact that the design had not been given enough research and development time.
-The model's prominent feature was Alco's trademark, incredible tractive effort and the ability to pull almost anything.
+The Alco C855 was an experimental design built only for the Union Pacific.
+At the time the model was manufactured it was the most powerful single-unit diesel locomotive ever constructed.
+Designed during the 1960s, the C855 was quite similar to locomotives constructed by General Electric and Electro-Motive at around the same time; Union Pacific was looking for a powerful single-unit that could decrease its motive power fleet and ordered experimental behemoths from all three builders.
+What seemed to so often be the case with Alco's locomotives the C855 proved troublesome and problematic mostly due to the fact it had not been given enough research and development.
+The model's prominent feature was the company's trademark, incredible tractive effort and the ability to pull almost anything.
 However, this did little to sway Union Pacific's feelings towards the C855 and the three units were scrapped after less than 10 years of service.

-Interestingly, the Alco C855 (designed by the builder as its DL-855) was constructed in June, 1964 during the Century line's early years of production.
-The model was essentially two locomotives housed under one hood.
-The C855 employed two Alco 251C model prime movers that together could produce a stunning 5,500 horsepower.
-The unit rode on four B-B trucks and overall weighed a grueling 551,000 pounds, or 275.5 tons.
-Obviously, this extreme weight meant that the locomotive would be a liability on the track structure although it also meant that it offered incredible tractive effort that topped out at 109,000 pounds starting and 88,000 pounds continuous (putting it on par with some of the largest and most advanced steam locomotives ever built an area that Alco was also quite familiar with).
+Interestingly, the Alco C855 (designated by the builder as the DL-855) was constructed in June of 1964 during the Century line's early years of production.
+The model was essentially two power plants housed on one frame.
+The locomotive employed two of Alco's 251C prime movers that together could produce a stunning (for the time) 5,500 horsepower.
+The unit rode on four B-B trucks and weighed a grueling 551,000 pounds (275.5 tons).
+Obviously, this extreme weight meant that it would be a liability on the track although it also provided for incredible tractive effort that topped out at 109,000 pounds starting and 88,000 pounds continuous (these numbers put the C855 on par with some of the largest and most steam locomotives ever built, an area Alco was also quite familiar with).

 |Model Type||Units Built||Date Built||Horsepower|

 |C-855||3 (Built For UP)||1964||5,500|